International Application Deadlines

-- Pearson Test of English: Required minimum scores are Reading 53, Writing 59, Listening 47, and Speaking 47 (62 for international teaching assistants
+- Pearson Test of English: Required minimum scores are Reading 53, Writing 59, Listening 47, and Speaking 47 (62 for international teaching assistants)

 - Common European Framework of Reference (CEFR): Required minimum score of B2

-The TOEFL is not required if an applicant satisfies one or more of these conditions:
+A Language Proficiency Exam is not required if an applicant satisfies one or more of these conditions:

 - Citizenship of Australia, Canada, Great Britain, Guyana, Ireland, New Zealand, United States, an Anglophone country of Africa, or an English speaking country of the Caribbean